Chart Color Schemes

 Newport lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the estimated population for the Newport (Qld) statistical area (Lv2) is around 7,771.
-This figure reflects a growth of 1,807 people since the 2021 Census, which reported a population of 5,964.
-The change was inferred from AreaSearch's estimated resident population of 7,551 in Jun 2024 and an additional 645 validated new addresses since the Census date.
-This results in a density ratio of 1,923 persons per square kilometer, above the national average assessed by AreaSearch.
-Newport (Qld) experienced a 30.3% growth from 2021 to Nov 2025, exceeding the SA3 area's 8.4% and the national average.
-Interstate migration contributed approximately 78.0% of overall population gains during recent periods.
+Analysis of ABS population updates for the broader area and new addresses validated by AreaSearch indicates that the suburb of Newport (Qld) had an estimated population of around 7,787 as of Feb 2026.
+This figure reflects a growth of 1,823 people (30.6%) since the 2021 Census, which recorded a population of 5,964.
+The change is inferred from AreaSearch's estimated resident population of 7,551 following examination of the latest ERP data release by the ABS in June 2024 and an additional 645 validated new addresses since the Census date.
+This results in a density ratio of 1,927 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+The suburb's population growth exceeded that of its SA3 area (8.8%) and the national average, marking it as a growth leader in the region.
+Interstate migration contributed approximately 78.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in Jun 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Future population dynamics anticipate an above median growth by statistical areas across the nation.
-The Newport (Qld) (SA2) is projected to increase by 1,640 persons to reach a total of 9,411 by 2041, reflecting an overall gain of 8.3% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population dynamics anticipate an above median growth, with the suburb expected to increase by 1,646 persons to 2041, reflecting a gain of 8.2% over the 17 years.

 Frequently Asked Questions - Population